dokterdok/Continuity-Activation-Tool/README.md

 iMac 2007-2011 | Yes, new wireless card BCM94360CD + adapter | No
 iMac 2012-2014 | No (works OTB) | No (works OTB)

-* The tool is currently not compatible with BT4 USB Dongles available on the market*, it only works with the right Apple wireless hardware.
+*The tool is currently not compatible with BT4 USB dongles available on the market*, it only works with the right Apple wireless hardware.

 ## How to use it